gravelBridge/bench-extract/README.md

 ```

 AI SDK was not used in this project due to tool call results not supporting PDFs for Gemini.
 A to-do is to move it over to the AI SDK once PDF tool call results for Gemini are fixed.

+Built with the Gemini API, using the URL Context and Google Search tools.